 Welsh author Chris Meredith travels to Cairo mid-September 2011 to take part in a literary translation workshop aimed at young Arabic translators.

-The workshop, developed with the support of Wales Literature Exchange, will concentrate specifically on translation from European languages into Arabic and will support the University’s efforts in establishing a long-term tertiary course and permanent centre to train young translators.
+The workshop will concentrate specifically on translation from European languages into Arabic and will support the University’s efforts in establishing a long term tertiary course and permanent centre to train young translators.

-Chris Meredith, who has published three volumes of poetry as well as four novels, is Professor of Creative Writing at The University of Glamorgan and has vast experience of translating literature including Mihangel Morgan’s novel, Melog, a landmark in contemporary Welsh fiction.
+Chris, who has published three volumes of poetry as well as three novels, teaches creative writing at Glamorgan University and has vast experience of translating literature including Mihangel Morgan’s novel – Melog.
 He will be leading many of the workshop sessions and discussions.

 Chris will also introduce some of Wales’ literary and linguistic history during an extended workshop session on translating Welsh literature.
 He will also be reading and discussing one of his short stories as an example of Anglo-Welsh literature.